 As there are so many different types of knives out there, choosing the best one can be challenging.

-Here are all the features you need to consider when buying a quality grafting knife.
+Here are all the features you need to consider and compare when buying a grafting knife.

-There are knives available on the market that come with multiple blades.
-And there are knives with single blades as well.
-Multi blades feature a straight edge and a curved blade with a hook.
-Both these blades are essential in grafting,b ut with an extra blade, you will have to carry some excess weight.
+Knives come with either single or multiple blades.
+Multi-blade knives feature a straight edge and a curved blade with a hook.
+Both these blades are essential in grafting, but with an extra blade, you will have to carry some excess weight.

-You might ignore handling diameter, but it also plays a significant role.
-It is directly related to your hand’s comfort because a handle with a thicker diameter feels exceptionally comfortable in your hand.
-And you can conveniently carry on with your grafting activity for a more extended period.
+Some gardeners don’t pay attention as much attention to a knife’s handling diameter, but you should know that it also plays a significant role.
+It is directly related to your hand’s comfort.
+A handle with a thicker diameter feels more comfortable in your hand.
+If the grip is comfortable, you can carry on with your grafting activity for an extended period.
 Thinner handles are difficult to grip, especially for long hours.

-Make sure to go for steel blades because they are the best ones in longevity and durability.
-High carbon steel is even better than stainless steel because it can handle rust and corrosion pretty well and is lighter.
+Make sure to go for steel blades because they are the best ones in terms of longevity and durability.
+High-carbon steel is even better than stainless steel because it can handle rust and corrosion pretty well and is lighter.

 There are so many options that are available here.
 Nylon handles are exceptional when it comes to gripping.
 But if you are looking for something aesthetical and good for the environment, you can go for wooden handles.

 Some knives also come with plastic handles.
 But they are cheap and low-quality grafting knives.

 You need to make sure that you go for a knife that comes with its sharp edge starting right from the handle.
 It is going to be very handy in making easy and cuts.
 Always look for a knife that has its edge starting closer to the handle.
 This type of design doesn’t require much effort from you when doing the cutting.